-The following images indicate the location of the graphics card and provide a visual representation of the installation procedure.
+The following images indicate the location of the graphics card and provides a visual representation of the installation procedure.

-- 1. Align the graphics card with the PCI-Express card connector on the system board. - i NOTE: To install the NVIDIA GeForce RTX 2080 graphics card, rotate and install the graphics card. - 2.
+- 1. Align the graphics card with the PCI-Express card connector on the system board. - 2.
 Using the alignment post, connect the card in the connector and press down firmly.
 Ensure that the card is firmly seated. - 3.
-Close the PCIE door. - 4.
-Replace the graphics-card support bracket that connects the graphics card. - i NOTE: This step is applicable only for computers that are shipped with a graphics-card support bracket. - 5.
-Route the cables through the routing guide on the graphics-card support bracket and connect the power cables to the graphics card.
+Close the PCIE door.